Academic Common Market

 Tennessee is an approved member of SARA.

-Tennessee SARA representative: Julie Woodruff, Director of Postsecondary School Authorization and Lead Attorney, Tennessee Higher Education Commission
+Tennessee SARA representative: Julie Woodruff, Assistant Executive Director of Postsecondary School Authorization and Lead Attorney, Tennessee Higher Education Commission.

 Fact Book and Data Exchange

-Tennessee leaders receive the SREB Fact Book on Higher Education, as well as Tennessee: Featured Facts From the SREB Fact Book on Higher Education and the annual SREB-State Data Exchange tables.
+Tennessee leaders receive the SREB Fact Book on Higher Education and Tennessee: Featured Facts From the SREB Fact Book on Higher Education.

 Tennessee’s Participating agency and SREB-State Data Exchange Coordinator: Crystal Collins, Tennessee Higher Education Commission